 - on ice – you can freeze your juice into cubes so you can portion it out and have access to fresh pomegranate juice all year long!
 It’s also great for making frozen pomegranate drinks, too.

 - seasonal cocktails – fresh pomegranate juice is the perfect way to make special seasonal cocktails!
-Try adding some of this juice to drinks like a pomegranate margarita, pomegranate daiquiri, or a pomegranate Aperol spritz!
+Try adding some of this juice to drinks like a pomegranate margarita, pomegranate daiquiri, or a pomegranate spritz with homemade pomegranate liqueur!

 - mocktail mix in – use your juice to add pomegranate flavor to mocktails, too!
 You can make pomegranate lemonade, a zero-proof pomegranate soda, or a pomegranate mule mocktail!